Slow Cooker High-Protein Beef Chili

 • Salt and pepper to taste

-• Optional: 2 tbsp cornstarch mixed with 2 tbsp water (for thickening)
+• 2 tbsp cornstarch mixed with 2 tbsp water (for thickening)

 Instructions:

-2. (Optional but recommended) Brown beef cubes in a hot skillet for 2-3 minutes per side, then transfer to slow cooker
+2. (Recommended) Brown beef cubes in a hot skillet for 2-3 minutes per side, then transfer to slow cooker.

-3. In the same skillet (or a small pot), melt butter and sauté garlic for 1 minute
+3. In the same skillet, melt butter and sauté garlic for 1 minute.
+Add beef broth, Worcestershire sauce, soy sauce, Italian seasoning, and onion powder.

-5. Pour sauce over beef in slow cooker
+4. Pour the sauce over the beef in the slow cooker.

-6. Cook on LOW for 6-8 hours or HIGH for 3-4 hours until beef is fork-tender
+5. Cook on LOW for 6-8 hours or on HIGH for 3-4 hours, until the beef is fork-tender.

 6. High-Protein Crockpot Lasagna Soup